-While you can treat Cushing’s, know that there is no cure.
+While you can treat the disease, know that there is no cure.
 You can take steps to keep your pet more comfortable and improve its quality of life.

-1. If your dog is a senior and suffers from arthritis or other serious health issues, it may be best to leave them alone.
+1. If your dog is a senior with arthritis or other serious health issues, it may be best to leave them alone.
 The treatments may be too stressful at their age and in their condition.